Driverless vehicles: The socioeconomic effects and future of autonomous technology

 Note: This article was originally published as an essay for an ethics class.
 I have decided to keep it in the same format given the sources used.
-It was originally written sometime in 2015.
-Quite interesting to observe similarities, differences, and growth in just the short span of 3 years when it comes to driverless cars and autonomous technology.
+It was originally written sometime in 2016.
+Quite interesting to observe similarities, differences, and growth in just a few years when it comes to driverless cars and autonomous technology.

 Prompt: Some researchers believe that self-driving cars should be completely driverless and would lead to a sharp reduction in the number of traffic accidents and auto-related deaths.
 However, others think some driver involvement should be required in self-driving cars, and are concerned about the associated liability issues.
 How do you see technology changing roadway safety?